-Unit B members may be required to attend eight (8) evening meetings each year.
-Except in the event of extraordinary circumstances, Unit B members shall be notified of evening meetings at least one week in advance.
-Attendance at all other evening meetings will be at the option of the individual Unit B member.
-If a Unit B member is requested by a principal, the Superintendent, the Assistant Superintendent, or designee to addend more than eight (8) evening meetings, the Unit B member will be compensated at the rate of \$100 per meeting.
+Unit C members may be required to attend up to eight (8) evening meetings each year.
+Except in the event of extraordinary circumstances, Unit C members shall be notified of evening meetings at least one week in advance.
+Attendance at all other evening meetings shall be at the option of the individual Unit C member.
+If a Unit C member is requested by a principal, the superintendent, the Assistant Superintendent, or designee, to attend more than eight (8) evening meetings, the Unit C member will be compensated at the rate of \$100 for each requested meeting following the initial eight.